Frequently Asked Questions

 8. How do I get rid of my bulky items?

 If you need to get rid of bulky items like furniture, please Athen's Services at 1-888-336-6100 to schedule a bulky item pick-up.
-Residential customers are able to have two bulky items pick-up PER week for free.
+Residential customers and multi-family buildings like apartment complexes are able to have two bulky items pick-up PER week for free.
 Each addition item in the same week is a $25.00 charge for pick-up.
 Athen's also does electronic (e-waste) pick-ups twice a year for free and $25.00 per additional item.
 Please remember that even if you schedule a pick-up, you can only place the item(s) out curbside 24 hours in advance or less.

 Commercial customers like apartment complex's can request a bulky item pick-up for $25.00 for the first item in a week and $15.00 per additional item.